SAP-samples/teched2025-XP264/exercises/ex1/README.md

-Do it out yourself...
+👉 Do it out yourself...
-Pick a region and action of your choice...
+👉 Pick a region and action of your choice...
+👉 Have fun...

  | Kyma Region (BTP Cockpit) |  Console (dashboard) | Admin Worklow (cluster-wide) | Student Workflow (namespaced)| Data Collection Workflow (namespaced)
  | :---------  | --------- | :--------- | :------- | -----------